-The PDF file type was originally created as a way to preserve formatting across platforms and softwares.
-Because of that, they’re difficult to edit or make changes to.
+The PDF file type was created to preserve formatting across platforms and softwares.
+This makes them difficult to edit or change.
 From an accessibility standpoint, it’s better to keep files in their original formats (such as Word Documents and PowerPoints) whenever possible.
-The following are resources to assist in making existing PDFs as accessible as possible, whether you are creating a new PDF or editing an existing one.
+If that’s not an option, you can use these resources to make new and existing PDFs as accessible as possible.

-If you’re creating a new PDF, it’s important to make sure the document you’ll be saving as a PDF is accessible in its original format.
-Check out these specific instructions for creating accessible documents in the most common formats:
+If you’re creating a new PDF, make sure the source document is accessible.
+From there, you can convert the file, and its accessibility features will be carried over to the PDF.
+Check out these instructions for creating accessible documents in some common formats: